swthemathwiz/hp-z6-g4-memory-fan-mounts/README.md

 I reused the stock fan and have not tested any other fans as the primary memory fan.

-#### Four Case Fan Screws <a name="screws" />
+### Four Case Fan Screws <a name="screws"/>

 <img src="../media/media/screws.jpg" alt="Case Fan Screws" align="right" width="60px" height="60px" />

 These seem more or less standard - silver or black, about 10 mm in length, very coarse thread.
-Skip the plastic push-pins/rivets and rubber connectors.
+Make sure these are on the long side since they have to go through 4 mm of plastic instead of 1 mm of sheet metal before securing the fan.

-### ...for the Dual Mount
+## What You'll Need for the Dual Mount <a name="secondary"/>

 The dual mount adds an additional fan that hangs off the primary mount.
-There's a fan adapter cable, which you have to build, and a second fan to install in the mount.
+So in addition to everything you need for the [primary](#primary) mount, there's a second fan to install in the mount and a fan adapter cable, which you have to build.

+### A Second 80- or 92-mm Fan and Four More Case Fan Screws

+For reference, the HP Z6 memory shroud contains a single blower-style fan.
+The OEM fan is a Foxconn PVB090G12L-P01-AB +12 VDC (0.88A max, 0.70A nominal) 90-mm PWM Fan (HP: 907245-001).

+For an 80-mm secondary fan, the Foxconn PVA080G12Q that matches the primary fan, with a PC- or HP-style connector, seems like a safe and obvious choice.
+They are cheap and plentiful on ebay.
+Other choices are listed [above](#fan80).

+For a 92-mm secondary fan, here are some HP-compatible fans I've seen on ebay:

+- Foxconn PV902512PSPF (0.40A) from HP/Compaq DCxx00 (HP: 435452-001, 432768-001, 451144-001)
+- Nidec T92T12MS3A7-57A03 (0.35A) from the Zxx0 series (HP: 647113-001 Rev. B, 749598-001, and 782506-001)
+- Delta QUR0912VH (0.60A) from the Z4x0 series (HP: 647113-001 Rev. A)
+- Foxconn PVA092G12H (0.40A) from the Z2x0 series (HP: 727135-001)
+- Delta AUB0912HH (0.40A) (HP: 411456-001)

+In any case, choose a secondary fan with a cable long enough to reach your fan adapter cable (about 6 inches for the above setup).

+See above for recommendations on the [case fan screws](#screws).

-#### Fan Adapter Cable <a name="cable" />
+### Fan Adapter Cable <a name="cable"/>

 This information was taken or derived partially from:
 [u/chestertonfan](https://www.reddit.com/r/HSpecWorkstations/comments/1aovkmw/hp_z6_g4_ram_upgrade_and_how_to_prevent_memory/),